adaszkiewicza/scifi-city-animation/README.md

 but I made sure they have proper licences (by stolen I mean I don't remember their origin, they were free).
 City not rendering properly - the *.obj file probably has incorrect normals.

+THE APP CAN FREEZE.
+Loading textures objects can take a lot of time (could be optimized of course).

+Tested on linux (should work on Windows I hope, may require libglfw3).

 ## Installation

+Make sure you are in the project directory.

 ```bash
 mkdir build